 Also, consider Adam and Brianna’s situation.
 Adam, a perpetrator, got more abusive over time.
 One day Brianna announced she was leaving, and Adam made good on his threat to hurt the dog.
 He then called her best friend to tell her that for some reason, Brianna was hurting their dog and that she needed help.
 And maybe, he added, it’s best to stay away from Brianna for a while.
 Her parents have told her that she should leave but didn’t offer their home as a refuge, and her sister said that as long as they were together, Adam and Brianna couldn’t see her kids.

 As Brianna eventually realized, living with a batterer only gets worse.
 She secretly saved money each week and as eventually able to survive for a few months on her own.
+She checked into “To Her Credit” (see below) and became more financially independent.
 She started going to a support group and began to feel better about herself.

 For friends and family

 Resist joining other friends and family by telling the victim to leave.
 Ironically, you’re doing what the perpetrator is doing – taking away his or her right to choose.